The City of Kalamunda’s Engineering Services are responsible for the following infrastructure:

-The Shire has implemented a scheduled annual verge tree pruning programme for the whole of the Shire.
+The City has implemented a scheduled annual verge tree pruning programme for the whole of the City.
 Trees may be pruned when they are nearing power lines or where branches overhang the road or footpaths.
-When a tree is attended to by the Shire, for any purpose, the tree will also be under pruned to height of 1.5m.
+When a tree is attended to by the City, for any purpose, the tree will also be under pruned to height of 1.5m.

 Should the verge tree be a naturally occurring tree, under power lines, Western Power take responsibility for the pruning of these trees.
 Please contact Western Power on 13 13 51.

-The Shire’s tree planting programme continues to be very active with approximately 4,500 trees, shrubs and seedlings planted during 2006.
+The City’s tree planting programme continues to be very active with approximately 4,500 trees, shrubs and seedlings planted during 2006.
 This activity takes place in July each year.

 The verge is the strip of land between the property boundary and the road edge.
 The verge is part of the road reserve which houses underground public utility services such as gas, water, sewage and electricity.
 To prevent any disturbance to these services, when residents excavate their verge for landscaping purposes or to construct a fence or crossover, they should call the ‘Dial Before you Dig’ number, 1100, which is a facility that provides locations of many services contained within the verge.

 Verges are generally maintained by the resident living adjacent to that verge.
-The Shire does provide a service of slashing un-maintained verges once a year, on a programmed basis.
-Unfortunately, due to the large number of properties within the Shire, the Shire is unable to provide additional services or to vary the programme to suit individual residents.
+The City does provide a service of slashing un-maintained verges once a year, on a programmed basis.
+Unfortunately, due to the large number of properties within the City, the City is unable to provide additional services or to vary the programme to suit individual residents.